Abnormal

 prone to repeated precipitate labour.

-• the uterine contractions may be
+• the uterine

 suppressed by administering Mgso4